 An ESL classroom staple.
 Write or dictate three sentences about yourself.
 Two statements should be true and one false, for example: I used to be an air steward I can ride a unicycle My favourite food is sushi Now invite students to discuss in pairs which statement they think is the lie.
 Ask each pair which statement they think is untrue and have them explain why.
-Reveal your answer, and ask students to come up with 3 sentences about themselves.
+Reveal your answer, and ask students to come up with three sentences about themselves.
 I find students need quite a lot of time (at least five minutes) to come up with three ideas.
 If some students are still short of a sentence or two, start the game anyway, and they can finish their statements during play.
-Check students’ statements and then have them take it in turn to read them out to the class.
+Check students’ statements and then have them take it in turns to read them out to the class.
 In each case, the other students have to guess which is the untrue statement.
 See this page for more ideas on using dishonesty for fun and profit.

-Mastermind (AKA Bulls & Cows, Jotto)
+Mastermind (AKA Bulls & Cows, Jotto, Wordle)

 I’m going on a picnic and I’m taking a …